aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 - DC1_L3_LEAVES
 - DC1_L2_LEAVES

-All hostnames use lowercase and dashes for example:
+All hostnames use lowercase and dashes, for example:

 - dc1-spine1
 - dc1-leaf1a